 Inattentive Type of ADHD

-Children diagnosed with the Predominantly Inattentive type of ADHD have trouble focusing on any one thing and may get bored with a task after only a few minutes.
+A person diagnosed with the Predominantly Inattentive type of ADHD have trouble focusing on any one thing and may get bored with a task after only a few minutes.
 However, if they are doing something they really enjoy, they usually have no trouble paying attention.
 But focusing deliberate, conscious attention to organizing and completing a task or learning something new is difficult.

 Combined Type of ADHD